-This Corporate Government Code defines the structure, composition and responsibility of the governing bodies of Banco de la Nación Argentina (hereinafter BNA) and refers to the development of its activities in order to achieve the purposes set forth in its Charter, in accordance with good governance practices and transparency in management.
+This Corporate Governance Code defines the structure, composition and responsibility of the governing bodies of Banco de la Nación Argentina (hereinafter BNA) and refers to the development of its activities in order to achieve the purposes set forth in its Charter, in accordance with good governance practices and transparency in management, embracing a best practice policy in the Corporate Governance management with the Controlled Companies.

 1.2.
-CORPORATE GOVERNMENT CODE
+CORPORATE GOVERNANCE CODE

-This Code was approved by BNA through a resolution of its Board of Directors establishing corporate government guidelines and policies provided for under Com.
-"A" 5201 and supplementary communications of Banco Central de la República Argentina (hereinafter BCRA) on "Guidelines for the corporate governance in financial institutions".
+This Code was approved by BNA through a resolution of its Board of Directors establishing the corporate governance guidelines and policies provided for under Com.
+"A" 5201 and supplementary communications of Banco Central de la República Argentina (hereinafter BCRA) on "Guidelines for the Corporate Governance in Financial Institutions".